 In the late nineteenth century, Architect Henry Trost moved to Tucson from Chicago, having worked in the office of Louis Sullivan.
-His architectural expression blended the Chicago school with regionalism, and shaped the growing cities of Arizona including Tucson, Bisbee, and Douglas, before moving to El Paso, Texas.
-His architecture was an early manifestation of American Modernism, pioneered by Sullivan and his 1904 Tucson Country Club located at the eastern end of the district, at the current site of 2850 East Broadway Boulevard.
+His architectural expression blended the Chicago school with regionalism, and shaped the growing cities of Arizona including Tucson, Bisbee, and Douglas.
+His architecture was an early manifestation of American Modernism, pioneered by Sullivan.
+Trost's 1904 Tucson Country Club, located at the eastern end of the district, at the current site of 2850 East Broadway Boulevard was an expression of this new American design.
 This was the first documented building constructed within the Sunshine Mile boundary (demolished 1970).
-In the pre-WWII era, Tucson and Southern Arizona's built environment was defined by a host of revival architectural styles which promoted the region's romantic southwestern roots.
-In the 1920s, with the exception of the 1920 Spanish Revival Miles Elementary School at 1400 East Broadway Boulevard designed Lyman and Place, the architectural development in the District was limited to small middle-class bungalows and Spanish Revival homes typical of the first decades of the twentieth century in Tucson and throughout neighborhoods in the city's historic core.
+In the pre-World War II era, Tucson and Southern Arizona's built environment was defined by a host of revival architectural styles which promoted the region's romantic southwestern roots.
+In the 1920s, with the exception of the 1920 Spanish Revival Miles Elementary School at 1400 East Broadway Boulevard designed by Lyman and Place, the architectural development in the District was limited to small middle-class bungalows and Spanish Revival homes typical of the first decades of the twentieth century and throughout neighborhoods in the city's historic core.
 These early twentieth century houses were principally clustered along the western segment of Broadway Boulevard.